Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Personalizing the Firefox Profile used in the tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-TODO: Better descibe how selenium handles firefox profiles (it creates,
+TODO: Better descibe how Selenium handles firefox profiles (it creates,
    uses and then deletes sandbox profiles unless you specify special ones)

 Firefox will not run two instances simultaneously unless you specify a